ndevlin/RobbingTheBirdsNest/README.md

 ### **Setup and Configuration**
-* Step 1: Connect the Vive virtual reality headset to the machine that the game will run on.
+* Step 1: Connect the Vive virtual reality headset to your computer and start up Steam VR; make sure everything is tracking and properly configured.
-* Step 2: Use SteamVR to setup the virtual reality environment’s boundary and have a one-to-one mapping between the physical space and room scale virtual reality space
+* Step 2: Use SteamVR Room Set Up to setup the virtual reality environment’s boundary; the game assumes you have a minimum of a 3 meter by 3 meter space in which to play the game as you will physically be moving around in this space.
+The game is designed to use close to the maximum amount of the Vive's space (limited by the Vive's cord).
+Additionally, creating a rectangular boundary is preferable, as this will minimize the blue VR boundaries becoming visible and distracting the player during the game.
 * Step 3: Run the game executable file.
+If necessary, the Bird can use the I, J, K, L keys to reposition the starting location of the Worm i.e. the Worm's relative position in the virtual room.
 * Step 4: Select difficulty level by pressing the T key, the 1 key, the 2 key, or the 3 key
+* Step 5: The Worm can exit the Lobby by moving towards the green door and pressing the trigger
-* Step 5: Game starts!
+* Step 6: The game begins and the timer starts!
+Don't get caught!

 ### **Major Gameplay Features**

 "*" Indicates features added during Beta